 Let your jars sit for a couple of hours until the glue has completely dried.

-When the glue is dry, drop a tea candle into the jar, and light your gorgeous, glittered tea light luminary!
+When the glue is dry, drop a battery operated tea light into the jar, and voila…

 Aren’t they beautiful?
 I can’t get enough of them!
 They look lovely in the daylight, but oh my, they are stunning in a dark room with the candles glowing inside!